Mohamed SalahEgyptian Footballer

 Salah finished his first season with Basel with 10 goals in 50 games in all competitions.

-The Egypt international made his debut in a 3-2 win against Atalanta in Serie A shortly after his transfer.
+The Egypt international made his Fiorentina debut in a 3-2 win against Atalanta in Serie A shortly after his transfer.

-Mohamed continued his fine record of scoring against Premier League teams in Europe with another goal against Tottenham Hotspur in the Europa League.
+Salah continued his fine record of scoring against Premier League teams in Europe with another goal against Tottenham Hotspur in the Europa League.

 Salah finished the 2014-15 season with seven goals and four assists in 18 games in all competitions for La Viola.

-Salah made his AS Roma debut in a 1-1 draw with Hellas Verona in August 2015.
+Salah, who wore the number 11 shirt, made his AS Roma debut in a 1-1 draw with Hellas Verona in August 2015.
 His first goal for the Rome outfit came against Sassuolo a month later in a 2-2 draw.

-He was unable to help AS Roma qualify for the Champions League group stage after a 4-0 loss to Portuguese outfit Porto in the playoff round.
+He was unable to help AS Roma qualify for the Champions League group stage after a 4-0 loss to Portuguese outfit Porto in the play-off round.

-When he scored his first hat-trick for Roma in a 3-0 win against Bologna at the Stadio Olimpico in November 2015, Salah took his tally to eight goals in 12 games in Serie A.
+When he scored his first hat-trick for AS Roma in a 3-0 win against Bologna at the Stadio Olimpico in November 2015, Salah took his tally to eight goals in 12 games in Serie A.

 Salah ended his second season with career-best figures of 15 goals and 11 assists.